 Catawba Two Kings Casino

 Catawba Two Kings Casino is the newest NC casino.
 Located in Kings Mountain, about a half-hour west of Charlotte, the facility is open though still under construction.
 The casino presently offers 1,000 slots plus some electronic table games and a sportsbook in about 30,000 square feet of gambling space.
 Present plans include expanding that to nearly 200,000 square feet and adding more slots and 50 table games.
+The Catawba elected a new chief in July 2023, and he has said that casino development is a top priority.

 Favorite casino games in North Carolina